Skip to main content

 White water rafting

 If you haven't experienced white water rafting before then this is a definite 'must try' on your list of activities to do!
 From the middle of May until September, the mountain rivers flow furiously as they are fed from the melt waters running off the glaciers high above the town.
-There are various options available from a three hour adrenaline rush to a full day excursion - this activity is guaranteed not to disappoint.
+There are various options available from a three-hour adrenaline rush to a full day excursion - this activity is guaranteed not to disappoint.

 Canoeing

-Canoe rafts are an unsinkable, stable type of inflatable canoe that allow you, without too much technique to profit fully from the joys and fun of white water river descent.
+Canoe rafts are an unsinkable, stable type of inflatable canoe that allows you, without too much technique, to profit fully from the joys and fun of white water river descent.
 The descents are taken on by groups of 4 to 5 boats, accompanied by a fully qualified guide.
 You are equipped with neoprene suits and shoes, a safety jacket and a helmet.
 The course which you take is chosen according to the water levels and experience of the participants.

 Canyoning

 A not-so-gentle but extremely refreshing summer activity is one way to describe canyoning!
 Plunge yourself into the mountain streams via a series of abseil descents, jumps and natural water slides – just make sure you choose a warm day!
 You will make your way along rivers and rapids, using the river bed as a natural obstacle course.
 Not suitable for very young children, but anyone over the age of about eight can take the (very cold) plunge and try canyoning.
-With the safety of a guide choose from short beginners’ routes or longer ones for the more adventurous.
-Different companies will have their own policies on age limits but usually, unless they are booked onto a children's activity course, anyone under the age of about 14 years old will have to be accompanied by an adult.
+With the safety of a guide, choose from short beginners’ routes or longer ones for the more adventurous.
+Different companies will have their own policies on age limits, but usually, unless they are booked onto a children's activity course, anyone under the age of about 14 years old will have to be accompanied by an adult.
 A basic level of swimming ability is required for safety reasons.

 Hydro speeding

-Hydro speeding is one of the newer 'extreme' water sports to hit the market, it's a fun and exhilarating way to get yourselves down a river using a large float, which bears resemblance to a bodyboard – be ready to cling on for dear life as you send yourself hurtling down the rapids!
+Hydro speeding is one of the newer 'extreme' water sports to hit the market.
+It's a fun and exhilarating way to get yourselves down a river using a large float, which bears a resemblance to a bodyboard – be ready to cling on for dear life as you send yourself hurtling down the rapids!
 This activity is a little more demanding physically than rafting or canoe rafting, but allows you to discover the unique sensation of surfing down white water rivers.
 It is also accessible to all, no need to be a professional diver or swimmer, you just have to be smart at using the water movements, obstacles and waves.